A Brief History of Playfair

 The west half of the property has its own story.
 The land in the corner of the convergence of the Northern Pacific (now the Burlington Northern and Santa Fe) and the Union Pacific railroad tracks was once Ferris Field, home of the Spokane Indians professional baseball club.

 Built with New Deal funding in 1936, the field not only hosted baseball games but boxing matches as well.
 During football season in 1948 and 1949, local high schools held their games there.

 The baseball team later moved into a more modern stadium, and Ferris Field was torn down.
 Legalized gambling at casinos, declining numbers of breeders and faltering attendance took their toll on the racetrack.
 Playfair closed its doors for good in 2000.

 Once again, the city purchased the land in 2005, this time with plans for a new sewage treatment plant.

 When the City chose a new location for the treatment plant, Playfair sat empty for five years until L.B.
 Stone Properties Group purchased it in 2010.

 Development at Playfair is ongoing.
-Now an industrial properties campus – the first in the region to be built to aerospace manufacturing standards – the industrial park is home to six completed buildings, with one in progress and more in the planning phases.
+Now an industrial properties campus – the first in the region to be built to aerospace manufacturing standards – the industrial park is home to nine completed buildings, with more in the planning phases.
 Playfair also houses the headquarters of the Stone Group of Companies, as well as SCAFCO Steel Stud Company and CWallA Building Materials Company.